cwiggins12/audio_vis/README.md

 Got any suggestions for features you would like to see?
 Check out the [Planned Additions Document](planned_additions.txt) and see if its already on the way.
 If you don't see it, reach out to me at my email or through GitHub and I'll add it to the list!

 Found a bug or have a suggestion?
-Open an issue on [GitHub Issues](https://github.com/cwiggins12/audio_vis/issues) or email me at the email below.
+Open an issue on [GitHub Issues](https://github.com/cwiggins12/audio_vis/issues) or email me at my email.

 Want your shader added to the examples?
-Email me with your shader directory (frag.glsl, spec.cfg, and any textures).
+Email me with your shader directory (frag.glsl, spec.cfg, and any textures), and I'll add it to the examples!

 ## Author